 Final Thoughts

-In order to restore the function of the thyroid gland back to its normal state, we must first restore the health of the adrenal glands.
+To restore the function of the thyroid gland to its normal state, we must first restore the health of the adrenal glands.
 Because many times the thyroid gland won’t respond to treatment until you address the adrenal glands.

 I suffer from Hypothyroidism, it was diagnosed a year ago when I was pregnant but I had the condition since a lot before but I did not know it until that moment.
 I have to take a pill every day for the rest of my life but maybe I can make it better reducing the stress from my life.